Tight closure, coherence, and localization at single elements

-If $R$ is a Noetherian ring of char $p$; $\ia_1, \ldots, \ia_n$ ideals; and $t_1, \ldots, t_n$ positive real numbers; then $*\ia_1^{t_1} \cdots \ia_n^{t_n}$ is a preclosure operation, as follows immediately from the definitions.
+We know from Lemma~\ref{lem:pfpreclosure} that whenever $\ib_\bullet$ is a $p$-system of ideals in a Noetherian ring $R$ of characteristic $p$, $*\ib_\bullet$ is a preclosure operation.
 It remains to show open persistence and glueability.
 We begin with a lemma that is presumably (see \cite[parenthetical comment within the statement of Theorem 6.22]{HHbase}) well-known.

 \begin{lemma} Let $\phi: R \ra S$ be a homomorphism of commutative rings that satisfies going-down.
 Then $\phi(R^\circ) \subseteq S^\circ$.
 In particular, this holds if $\phi$ is flat. \end{lemma}

 \begin{proof} Let $c\in R^\circ$.
 Let $Q$ be a prime ideal of $S$ with $\phi(c) \in Q$.
 Then $c \in \q := \phi^{-1}(Q)$, so by assumption, $\q$ cannot be a minimal prime of $R$.
 Let $\p$ be a prime ideal of $R$ properly contained in $\q$.
 Then since $\phi$ satisfies the going-down property, there is some prime ideal $P$ of $S$ with $P \subseteq Q$ and $\phi^{-1}(P) = \p$.
 Since $\p \neq \q$, it follows that $P \neq Q$.
 Thus, $Q$ is not a minimal prime of $S$.
 Since $Q \in \Spec S$ was arbitrary with $\phi(c) \in Q$, it follows that $\phi(c) \in S^\circ$.
 The final statement follows from \cite[Theorem 9.5]{Mats}. \end{proof}